abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the instinctual fears, doubts, and desires that arise, but have no place to land.
-When using the myth as a map of our own psyches, Māra represents our ego-death experiences—loneliness, anger, obsessiveness, greed, doubt—and the Buddha’s example points the way for our hearts to respond most skillfully, with a wise, wakeful, and radical non-contention.
-For as soon as we contend against death we’ve bought into Māra’s value system and bitten his hook—when we hate and fear death, or want to swamp it with life, Māra has won.
-We have “gone over to Māra’s side and the Evil One can do with [us] as he likes” (SN 35.115).
-We can perhaps run with his line for a while, but sooner or later Māra’s going to reel us in.
+When using the myth as a map of our own psyches, Māra represents our ego-death experiences—loneliness, anger, obsessiveness, greed, and doubt, and the Buddha’s example points the way for our hearts to respond most skillfully with a wise, wakeful, and radical non-contention.
+As soon as we contend against death, we’ve bought into Māra’s value system and bitten his hook—when we hate and fear death, or want to swamp it with life, Māra has won.
+We have “gone over to Māra’s side, and the Evil One can do with [us] as he likes” (SN 35.115).
+We can perhaps run with his line for a while, but sooner or later Māra is going to reel us in.

 Non-contention is not a passivity, a denial, or a switching off—numbly suffering the slings and arrows as they thump into us.
 Rather,